fsolares/Python-Twitter_Sentiment_Analysis/README.md

     return [i for i in new_data_dic]

-# creating a tweets objecting and printing the first 4 tweets
+#### Creating a tweets objecting and printing the first 4 tweets
 tweets = get_tweets()
 tweets[:3]

-# IMPORTANT!!!
+### IMPORTANT!!!

-# The Twitter API have limitations on the total of tweets and how many requests can be made.
+#### The Twitter API have limitations on the total of tweets and how many requests can be made.
-# A recomendation is do not request more than 3000 tweets in an interval of 15 min to avoid long waiting
+#### A recomendation is do not request more than 3000 tweets in an interval of 15 min to avoid long waiting
-# time.
+#### time.

-# Checking the final lengh of the request we can see the total is not the 1000 tweets requested.
+#### Checking the final lengh of the request we can see the total is not the 1000 tweets requested.
 The
-# reason for that is that the tweet api return duplicates and the above function do the job of removing
+#### reason for that is that the tweet api return duplicates and the above function do the job of removing
-# those.
+#### those.

 len(tweets)

-## Step 4 - Getting training data
+# Step 4 - Getting training data

 We'll use the Niek Sander's tweets corpus woth ~5000 classified tweets labelled as positive, negative, neutral or irrelevant.
 Those tweets are related with tech companies like, Apple, Google, Twitter, Youtube, Microsoft and others.
 Said that, the model that will be created is recommended to a search term related with tech companies.
 The performance lower if the sentiment analysis is related with another kind of topic.